nuxeo-sandbox/nuxeo-docusign/README.md

 ## Implementation

-A typical implemennation involves the following:
+A typical implementation involves the following:

 * A workflow that will send the document to DocuSign
-* Correspsonding automation chain/script to use Services > SendToDocuSign, for example:
+* Corresponding automation chain/script to use Services > SendToDocuSign, for example:

 ```yaml
 - Context.FetchDocument